francescodisalvo05/francescodisalvo05/README.md

 Moreover...
 * 🏃🏼 I'm working on my 5 and 10 km run
+* 📚 I'm currently writing a comprehensive guide on Natural Language Processing
 * 🧑🏼‍🍳 I'm exporting the Italian cuisine here in The Netherlands
-* 📚 I'm currently reading Atomic Habits, by James Clear

 <br />